A playbook from an accidental TEDx speaker, who later wound up being named Editor's Pick, an selection achieved by less than 1% of all TEDx talks.

 I spent months researching and worrying about how to stop myself from crying during especially emotional parts of my talk— digging my nails into my palm, clenching my stomach muscles, anything to pull focus away from my eyes.
 There are real tricks for this.

-I cried.
-At the most poignant moment of my talk.
+I cried at the most poignant moment of my talk.
 I was embarrassed then, but now I wish it had been included in the talk.The audience responded with roaring, supportive clapping.
 It became one of the most authentic parts of the entire experience.

 www.builtbykaren.com